phpMussel/phpMussel/_docs/readme.en.txt

-    your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system or CMS (one that'll generally always be loaded when someone accesses any page across your website) using a "require()" or "include()" command.
+    your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system or CMS (one that'll generally always be loaded when someone accesses any page across your website) using a "require" or "include" statement.
 Usually, this'll be something stored in a directory such as "/includes", "/assets" or "/functions", and will often be named something like "init.php", "common_functions.php", "functions.php" or similar.
 You'll have to work out which file this is for